Christian Jensen Lofthuus: Biography

-In June 1786, he presented a written complaint to Crown Prince Frederik who was then Regent of Denmark.
+In June 1786, he presented a written complaint to Crown Prince Frederik who was then Regent of Denmark-Norway.
 At that time, Lofthus had been selected by the village as an envoy with a list of complainants on behalf of the common people of the community.
 Most of the complaints concerned large demands for payment for official business.
 It was also complained that officials demanded overly high taxes.
 Moreover, the farmers wanted a repeal of the Danish grain monopoly and a freer timber trade.

 Lofthus had an audience with the crown prince twice in June and July 1786, and by his own account he had virtually been given a royal mandate to return home to document the complaints.
 During the early years of Frederick's regentship, he gave his support to liberal reforms many of which included farm measures.
 When Lofthus returned to Risør, he claimed to have succeeded with his demands.
 He repeated this several times, each time with more signatures on the complaints and petitions.
 When an attempt to arrest him failed, armed peasants rose on 2 October 1786, forcing local officials to grant immunity to Lofthus.